-A kinematics expert witness typically has a background and expertise in mechanical engineering or biomechanical engineering, and often has experience as a university professor.
+Kinematics expert witness candidates typically have backgrounds and expertise in mechanical engineering or biomechanical engineering, and often have experience as a university professor.
 Representing either the plaintiff or defendant, Cahn Litigation Services is the service provider of choice to locate expert witnesses that can support a case requiring a biomechanical expert or mechanical engineer with specialized knowledge in kinematics.
 The chosen expert is oftentimes an active member of an industry or technical organization such as the Robotics Industry Association or IEEE.
 It is essential that a technical expert witness possess the ability to provide expert testimony in such a manner that a jury can understand the technology and evidence.

 Whether the case involves occupant kinematics, collision reconstruction, injury mechanics, human factors, or an industrial robot, Cahn Litigation Services has the experience required to turn an expert witness search around quickly and provide the right balance of expertise and testimony to support each unique project and its nuances.

 A kinematics expert witness could provide expertise in intellectual property matters — a patent litigation or a trade secret dispute, or a patent case or proceeding in the International Trade Commission (ITC).
 A kinematics expert could also be called in for a traffic accident reconstruction exercise or a failure analysis investigation project.

 Litigation support by a kinematics expert witness could include an expert report, forensic engineering, expert opinion, and expert testimony in trial court.
 In a high-profile case, or litigation involving a significant financial stake, an attorney may request a technical expert with prior expert witness experience.
 Clients may also seek a biomechanical engineer for pre-litigation work.